Programme

 • Foot and neuropathy

-• Diabetes in crisis
+• Diabetes in crises

 Programme at a glance